mikeozga/4FB_KS_Rate/README.md

 Based on the subset of the data selected, we considered 30,885 pitches from the 2020 season.

 The R code provided details the process taken to determine the relationship between the selected variables.

+Also provided is an attempt at creating a neural network to predict the swinging strike rate of pitches in 9 attack zones based on the 3 above variables.